dainantonio/Investigating-a-TMDB-5000-Movie-Dataset/README.md

 # Project Overview
 > In this project, I analyzed a dataset and then communicated my findings about it.
 I used the Python libraries NumPy, pandas, and Matplotlib to make the analysis easier.
+> This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
+Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.
+The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars, accounting for inflation over time.

 ### It will be recommend to installing Anaconda, which comes with all of the necessary packages, as well as IPython notebook.